tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: update entrance_moat_mach cond to use is_weapon()
 		- DONE: updte GameState with weapon_in_hand() method
 		- TBD: clean up comments in mk_def_pkl, cond_class_def
-	- TBD: creature hand
+	- TBD: creature hand for existing creatures
 		- IDEAS:
 			- change hand from list to string (???)
 			- this is the chance to make 'hand' an obj rather than a lst !!
 			- what should happen if Burt tries to take the axe from a living goblin? (general case)
-			- i.e. should creatures have a visible_inventory_lst that is part of examine scope? [no, just 'hand' unless boolean 'True']
 			- if you try to take an obj from a creature's hand => 'The X belongs to the Y'
 		- TBD: create creature.hand attribute
+		- TBD: add grimy_axe to guard_goblin
 		- TBD: update creature.give() method
-		- TBD: update room scope and description
+		- TBD: update room scope method
+		- TBD: update examine room method
+		- TBD: examine creature method
+		- TBD: take method
-		- TBD: update take, drop, inventory method
+		- TBD: update attack_burt method to use weapon.desc_lst attributes
 	- TBD: attacking
-		- TBD: update attack_burt method to use weapon.desc_lst attributes
 	- TBD: creature_items_lst
 	- TBD: invisible
 	- TBD: features